This is a guest post from the fabulously talented Shaina Olmanson of Food for my Family.

 An abundance of spicy ginger that infuses itself into this syrup makes for a bubbly soda with a bit of a spicy kick.
 Because we control how it comes together, we have the added health benefits of fresh ginger in a special drink our whole family enjoys.
 If you are a ginger aficionado and like your ginger ale extra spicy, finely mince a bit of the cooked ginger after straining, and then add it right back into the syrup.

 This recipe is adapted from my sucanat version of the same ginger soda.
 If you are so inclined, you may reduce the sucanat a bit and add a few stevia drops to up the sweetness for a lower glycemic index beverage.
+Or maybe try using sorghum syrup or maple syrup for a unique spin.
 If you’re looking for another wonderful honey-sweetened soda, try this lemongrass version.

 Recipe: Honey-Sweetened Ginger Ale